chipsalliance/tac/projects/README.md

 ### Requirements to become an Archived project

-1. A representative from the project or a TSC voting member should complete the [project archival template](./PROJECT_ARCHIVAL_TEMPLATE.md), copy it to the [archived](archived) directory, and open a PR against the TSC repo with the `tsc-meeting` and `archival-application` labels.
+1. A representative from the project or a TSC voting member should change their projects' `.yml` status to "archived" and open a PR against the TSC repo with the `tsc-meeting` and `archival-application` labels.
 1. A representative from the project or a TSC voting member must join a TSC meeting to present the proposal.
 1. The archival proposal must receive a supermajority vote from TSC voting members.